How to file an Oregon annual report

 Who has to file an Oregon annual report?

-If you've registered anything beyond a sole proprietorship in Oregon, you need to file an annual report.
+If you've registered anything beyond a sole proprietorship and general partnership in Oregon, you need to file an annual report.
 State law makes it clear—ORS 63.787 covers LLCs, while ORS 65.787 handles corporations—there's no wiggle room here.

 Entities that must file: